talks-and-stuff/openshift-beginners-workshop/lesson-4-logs-metrics/README.md

 * Sequential vs. parallel
 * Throughput vs. latency
 * Horizontal vs. vertical scaling
-* Understand pod resource **requests** and **limits** (quality of service for testng vs. prod settings)
+* Understand pod resource **requests** and **limits** (quality of service for testng vs. production settings)

 ![Percentiles](src/percentile.svg "Percentiles")

 Preparing for testing:

-* Do we have knowledge and/or some diagrams on how the application works and how it interacts with the rest of the ecosystem
+* Do we have knowledge and/or some diagrams on how the application works and how it interacts with the rest of the ecosystem?
-* How to deploy the application into non-production environment for the testing
+* How to deploy the application into non-production environment for the testing?
-* What (perf and scale related) risks the application/deployment have
+* What (performance and scale related) risks the application/deployment has?
-* What scenario would be testable from a performance point of view
+* What scenario would be testable from a performance point of view?
   * What if you have to pick one, which one?
-* Any existing perf&scale results
+* Are there some existing perf&scale results?
-* What are the perf&scale expectations/projections
+* What are the perf&scale expectations/projections?

 ### Example application

 How it works:

-Name: Banking-like™ application
+Name: *Banking-like™ application*

-* Manage users and watch their money balance
+* Manage users and their account balance
 * Add money transfer transactions
 * Search users by name, address, email…